-- Glyphosate is hugely effective as a weed killer, which is, of course, its primary purpose.
-Although dog owners place significantly higher emphasis on safety, the manufacturers of this product are more concerned with it doing what customers pay for.
+- Glyphosate is potent as a weed killer, which is, of course, its primary purpose.
+Although dog owners place a significantly higher emphasis on safety, the manufacturers of this product are more concerned with it doing what customers pay for.

 - The manufacturers of Roundup claim that glyphosate is perfectly safe for animals to be around.
-This may be true on the surface of things but, as Open Earth Source explains, glyphosate is combined with other chemicals in Roundup up make a toxic compound that will not end well if consumed by a dog.
+This may be true on the surface of things but, as Dogs Naturally Magazine explains, glyphosate is combined with other chemicals in Roundup up make a toxic compound that will not end well if consumed by a dog.

 Handle Roundup with extreme caution where your pets are concerned and remember that just because something is commercially available, it does not make it safe for your dog.

 According to studies from the Extension Toxicology Network, around 15% of dogs suffer from severe adverse reactions to grass that has previously been treated with Roundup.

 Never allow your dog onto grass that has treated with such a product for at least 24 hours – maybe even longer if you can convince your dog to wait that long.